stm2/eressea-tutorials/README.md

     "tags": "nogoblin"
 }
 ```
-- Change the author to your name and "nogoblin" to "dragonborn".
+- Change the author to your name and "nogoblin" to "dragonborns".

 - Edit every Auswertung_XX.md:
 ```